petragrunheidt/fraud-prevention/analysis_journals/0 - Understanding the industry.md

 #### The money and information flow

   When a customer requests a product from a merchant and provides payment information, the merchant doesn't store this data but forwards it to a payment gateway provided by the acquirer.
 The payment gateway applies a series of rules to determine whether the payment should be accepted or rejected.
 It also gathers valuable transaction information that the acquirer uses later.

-Once the payment is processed, the merchant is informed of the transaction's success or failure.
+  Once the payment gateway approves the transaction, the payment information is sent to the Issuer.
+Then they verifies the transaction, checks if the customer has sufficient funds or credit, and then authorizes the transfer of money from the customer's account to the acquirer's account.

+  After the issuer processes the payment and confirms that the funds are available, the money is transferred from the customer's account to the acquirer, who then credits the merchant's account

   At this point, the happy path of the transaction flow is complete.
 However, complications can still arise.
 A customer may cancel their purchase and request a refund, or they might report fraudulent activity.
-These scenarios introduce complexities that the acquirer's system must navigate effectively.
+These scenarios introduce complexities that the acquirer's system must deal with effectively.

 ### 2